nightconcept/any2/project/roadmap.md

 ### Modules

 - [ ] `love.filesystem`: Provides an interface to the user's filesystem.
 - [ ] `love.graphics`: Drawing of shapes and images, management of screen geometry.
-- [ ] `love.image`: Provides an interface to decode encoded image data.
+Partial completion.
 - [ ] `love.joystick`: Provides an interface to connected joysticks.
 - [ ] `love.keyboard`: Provides an interface to the user's keyboard.
 - [ ] `love.mouse`: Provides an interface to the user's mouse.
+- [ ] `love.system`: Provides access to information about the user's system.
 - [x] `love.timer`: Provides high-resolution timing functionality.
 - [ ] `love.window`: Provides an interface for the program's window.